 Accounting for Disclosures You may request an accounting of any disclosures we have made related to your confidential information, except for information we used for treatment, payment, or health care operations purposes or that we shared with you or your family, or information that you gave us specific consent to release.
 It also excludes information we were required to release.
-To receive information regarding disclosure made for a specific time period, no longer than six years and after April 14, 2003, please submit your request in writing to our Privacy Contact.
+To receive information regarding disclosure made for a specific time period, no longer than six years, please submit your request in writing to our Privacy Contact.
 We will notify you of the cost involved in preparing this list.

 Questions and Complaints If you have any questions, or wish a copy of this Policy or have any complaints you may contact our Privacy Contact in writing at our office for further information.
 You also may complain to the Secretary of United States Department of Health and Human Services if you believe our agency has violated your privacy rights.
 We will not retaliate against you for filing a complaint.

 If you feel your rights have been violated and the issue has not been addressed to your satisfaction, you may pursue your grievance with the following agencies:

 Department of Human Services, Office of Alcoholism and Substance Abuse, 160 N. LaSalle, Chicago, IL 60601 (312) 814-3840